rapidsai/dependency-file-generator/README.md

 The `--file_key`, `--generate`, and `--matrix` flags must be used together.

 Running `rapids-dependency-file-generator -h` will show the most up-to-date CLI arguments.

+## Examples

+The [tests/examples](./tests/examples/) directory has example `dependencies.yaml` files along with their corresponding output files.

+To create new `example` tests do the following:

+- Create a new directory with a `dependencies.yaml` file in [tests/examples](tests/examples/)
+- Ensure the `output` directories (e.g. `conda_dir`, `requirements_dir`, etc.) are set to write to `output/actual`
+- Run `rapids-dependency-file-generator --config tests/examples/<new_folder_name>/dependencies.yaml` to generate the initial output files
+- Manually inspect the generated files for correctness
+- Copy the contents of `output/actual` to `output/expected`, so it will be committed to the repository and used as a baseline for future changes